ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 We try to code things that reflect the real world.
 Here we create a pushed button that isn't actually a button.
 Apple makes our computer into a workstation by giving it a desktop and folders.

-The more you try to stay in reality when coding, the more difficult coding can become.
+The more you try to stay in reality when coding, however, the more difficult coding can become.
 This is the same with writing books and poetry and painting: if you try to be 100% realistic, you will never finish.

 Good developers strike a balance: they provide the bare minimum code necessary to create a sense of a specific reality.